LukeMS/keltor/rst/index.rst

 Wood
 =====

-Wooden structures are some of the most varied in the Middle Lands.
+Wooden structures are some of the most varied in the `Middle Lands`_.
 They can be rough and crude split logs, or fancy and finely worked planks, it all depends on the skill of the builders and the coin spent.
 Found in all climates, they are only limited by the supply of local trees.
 While they can easily reach three stories, it is rare that they go higher than four without a master builder to design and oversee construction.
 All but the largest of cities don't normally build wooden structures so tall.
 The vast majority being three or fewer stories.
 The size of rooms and the number also vary greatly.
 This makes wood the most common choice for non-dwelling buildings in settlements across the Empire.

 Basement